ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 the pickle can be increassed to any
 quantity desired.
 Let these be boil
 ed together until the dirt from the
-sugar rises to the top and is ski
+sugar rises to the top and is skim
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mohi:batch_mohi_gordon_ver01:data:sn87052181:00200292510:1877053101:0327/pct:70.635895,32.242694,16.204272,9.085133/!600,600/0/default.jpg"/>
 </td>